Akash0438/Akash0438/README.md

 <h3 align="center"><em>It is not The Strongest of the Species that Survives, Nor The Most Intelligent that Survives.
 It is the ONE that is the Most Adaptable to Change - Charles Darwin.</em></h3>

 <p>This is what I have learned  and follwed over the year.
-I am Re-learning Data Science.
+I am learning Data Science.
 I use Python for Data Science & Analysis.
 I love Analysis part the most.
 Its Fun & Challenging, well works pretty good for me, as I love challenges in my day to day job.
 It keeps me on the edge.
 More the challenge, more the learnings.  </p>

 <hr>
 <h3>🚀 Know Me 👇</h3>
 <ul>
-<li>👨‍💻 I'm a <em> Relearning </em> <strong>Data Science</strong>.</li>
+<li>👨‍💻 I'm a <em> learning </em> <strong>Data Science</strong>.</li>

 <li>👨‍🎓 Life - long learner.
 Learning is a continuous process.
 I like to learn and contribute to the community, by sharing my Knowledge. <strong>Knowledge Is Power</strong>.</li>
 </li>